SQream/sqream_docs/data_ingestion/parquet.rst

 * The file is stored on S3, at ``s3://sqream-demo-data/nba.parquet``.

-We will make note of the file structure to create a matching ``CREATE EXTERNAL TABLE`` statement.
+We will make note of the file structure to create a matching ``CREATE FOREIGN TABLE`` statement.

 .. code-block:: postgres